Last Updated on

 After the amazing assault on one’s senses at the cooperage, we travelled on to Ballindalloch Distillery to see a first user of new barrels.

 Ballindalloch is a very young whisky distiller, but not to be underestimated in any way.
 Whisky needs to be 3 years old before you can actually legally call it whisky.
 Ballindalloch’s is now 4 years old, yet they don’t plan to release it until it’s 8 years old!
 That’s one hell of a dodgy business plan in logical terms, but the investment pays off if you get things right.
 Ballindalloch is carving itself a little niche of what would potentially be called “Craft Whisky” Small production, using the best materials and ingredients available.
 Ballindalloch estate produces its own Barley, which it has Malted in Scotland and then transported back for its own use.
 The terroir for Ballindalloch Whisky is entirely from its own locality and its own land.
-That’s pretty impressive!
-We were treated to a sample of the base spirit before it was placed into the barrels.
-Once over the palate shock of it being 63% ABV, it was amazing how fruity, and even at that stage complex it was.
-Even as a clear spirit, hints of caramel and raisins were obvious, and a floral overtone also present.
+A pretty impressive production!
+We were treated to a sample of the base spirit before it was placed in the barrels.
+Once over the palate shock of tasting a 63% ABV spirit, it was amazing how fruity and, even at that stage, how complex it was.
+Even as a clear spirit, hints of caramel and raisins were obvious, and a floral overtone was present.
 Ballindalloch was aiming for a classic Speyside Whisky, but done extremely well.
 They seem to be right on target, but we’ll have to wait 4 years yet!

 After the insight into the old art of cooperage, we travelled back to our nearby hotel and had a short rest before heading down to the restaurant for a beer paired meal.
 We started with hot smoked salmon, with wild garlic creme fraiche and pickled shallots, paired with Innis and Gunn Original.
 The warming notes of bourbon worked very well with the smoked element of the salmon, and the pickled shallots cut through the dish lightly, just to refresh the taste buds.

 The second course was pancetta-wrapped haggis, with truffle mashed potato Confit Neeps and apple vinaigrette, served with Innis and Gunn Blood Red Sky.
 Blood Red Sky is a rum aged red.
-While haggis and rum is not the kind of choice I would easily jump to, but it really does work.
-It’s like for like as the tasting goes but efficiently adds to the warm meaty, spiciness of haggis.
+While haggis and rum is not the kind of choice I would easily make, it really does work.
+It’s like for like as the tasting goes but the efficiently adds to the warm meaty, spiciness of haggis.

 The desert was a Scottish strawberry (the best!) and hazelnut mille-feuille with strawberry sorbet.